firavoyage/blogging/readme.md

   - `phone` youth in phones criticism
 - ideas
   - `projects` things interesting and things meaningful
-  - `reply` reply to the world and rest of the world
-  - `quotes` ideas and experiences
+  - `quotes` my thoughts and my perspective
+  - `comments` what i have heard as a student
+  - `idioms` lines and memes just for fun
-  - `fin` at the end of the day
+  - `fin` words at the end of the day
-  - `idioms` meme like quotes just for fun
-  - `comments` words and their sources
   - `mistral` answers from mistral ai
 - self
   - `weekly` weekly plans at each time